zzzprojects/EntityFramework.Extended/readme.md

 ### Future Queries

-Build up a list of queries for the data that you need and the first time any of the results are accessed, all the data will retrieved in one round trip to the database server.
+Build up a list of queries for the data that you need, and the first time any of the results are accessed, all the data will retrieved in one round trip to the database server.
 Reducing the number of trips to the database is a great.
-Using this feature is as simple as appending `.Future()` to the end of your queries.
-To use the Future Queries.
+Using this feature is as simple as appending `.Future()` to the end of your queries to use the Future Queries.

-Future queries are created with the following extension methods...
+Future queries are created with the following extension methods:

 - Future()
 - FutureFirstOrDefault()